Yoobic/stencil-bugs/README.md

 To initialize the repo please run the following commands after cloning:

-1. `npm install && npm run build:all`
+1. `npm install && npm run fix-ionic && npm run build:all`
 2. `ng serve --project operations-mobile`

 Note that there are two versions of the app in this repo, a mobile version and a web version (both are served on a browser).
 Some bugs are exclusively observed on one of the two versions - the version on which to reproduce the bug is always specified.